MissStrong/ICS4U/Unit 1/Note 6 - Loops.md

 ### Infinite Loops

-If a condition is never reached, a loop will run indefinitely with no end in sight until the program is stopped.
+If a condition is never reached, a loop will run indefinitely until the program is stopped.

 ```java
 for (int i = 1; i != 10; i += 2) {